 Let Your Tastebuds Travel the Highland Lakes Beer Trail

 The greater Highland Lakes-area beer trail is growing in both popularity and breweries.
-Four craft breweries will soon become six, and the makers of microbrew magic are ready to welcome even more.
+Five craft breweries have become six, and the makers of microbrew magic are ready to welcome even more.

 “There’s always room for new players and friends in this industry,” said Josh Alexander of Double Horn Brewing Co., 208 Ave.
 H in Marble Falls.
 “There’s been a proliferation of new brands and styles.
 It’s an exciting time to experiment and see what you like best.
 It’s an exciting time for discovery.”

 Quyhn Rathkamp of Save the World Brewing Co., 1510 Resource Parkway in Marble Falls, agrees.
-She helped coordinate publication of an unofficial beer trail map two years ago.
+She helped coordinate publication of an unofficial beer trail map in years passed.
 It includes Hill Country breweries from San Saba to Boerne.

 “We all loosely came together to develop that map so people would realize there is such a thing,” she said.
 “It draws people to the area.”

 “People interested in craft beers are people who love to explore — they’re adventurous,” said Jackie Bresie of Pecan Street Brewing.
 “This is a way for them to explore and try new things.”

 The growth of microbreweries — especially in Texas, which ranks third in the nation in output — proves the point.

 “People are starting to say, ‘I want more from my beer,’” Bresie said.
 “Part of it is the growing loyalty to local consumerism.”

 What has proven true for produce and coffee also works for beer.
 Locally crafted, grown, ground, or roasted brings authenticity consumers crave.